Skip to main content

 Full live shopping platform ($150K-$350K, 6-10 months): Real-time video streaming (WebRTC or HLS), product overlay engine, in-stream checkout, real-time chat and reactions, creator scheduling tools, AI product recommendations, and an admin dashboard for content moderation.

 The biggest hidden cost is live streaming infrastructure.
-Self-hosting video costs $0.02-$0.05 per viewer minute.
-At 10,000 concurrent viewers, that's $200-$500 per hour.
-Most early-stage social commerce apps use Mux, Agora, or Amazon IVS to avoid building their own media servers.
+Self-hosting video runs $0.02-$0.05 per viewer minute.
+At 10,000 concurrent viewers, that's $200-$500 an hour.
+Most early-stage apps lean on Mux, Agora, or Amazon IVS instead of standing up their own media servers.

 What Live Shopping Features Drive the Highest Conversion?